nvdaes/emoticons/readme.md

 * Fixed bug in Save and export dictionaries.
 * Added copy and close buttons to messages presented in browse mode.
+* When using commands to insert symbols, they may be spoken according to the speak typed characters option.

 ## Changes for 22.0.0 ##